 Figure 1: (a) Sample mounted and wired bonded to a circuit board.
 False color image of scanning electron micrograph of a typical SiGe overlap style device. (b) Sketch of the gate layout for the ohmic approach where the signal is applied to the SD through the ohmic. (c) Continuous model circuit diagram for the ohmic method.
 The bracketed section represents that the device has distributed capacitance and resistance. (d) Lumped element circuit diagram for the ohmic method.
 The distributed capacitance and resistance are replaced with lumped elements for computational simplicity. (e) Circuit diagram and sketch of the gate layout for the gate approach where the signal is applied to the SD through the accumulation gate.

 2 RF Reflectometry

 In RF reflectometry a fixed frequency signal is reflected off an impedance matching inductive capacitive (LC) tank circuit that is loaded with the SD with resis- tance RSD, as shown in Fig. 1(c).
 The reflection coefficient of this tank circuit is given by Γ = (Z − Z0)/(Z + Z0), where Z is the impedance of the loaded tank circuit and Z0 = 50Ω is the source impedance.
 When the device’s parasite capacitance C2DEG and contact resistance R2DEG can be ignored, the effective impedance of the loaded tank circuit is Z = i2πfL+1/(1/(RS +i2πfC0) at an input frequency f.
-In the experimental setup L is a lumped element inductor and C0 represents the total capacitance to ground of the circuit board, a lumped element capacitor and the parasitic capacitance of the bond wires of the device.
+In the experimental setup, L is a lumped element inductor and C0 represents the total capacitance to ground of the circuit board, a lumped element capacitor and the parasitic capacitance of the bond wires of the device.

 Γ is strongly modulated near Γ = 0, which occurs at the matching condition that Z = Z0 when driven with f equal to the resonant frequency of fM = 1/(2π LC0) and with RSD equal to the matching resistance RM = L/C0Z0.
 RSD is very sensitive to the electric potential of the SD’s environment, and thus to the charge states in the nearby quantum dots used to form the qubits.
 Hence Γ is sensitive to the charge state of the qubit because of its dependence on RSD.
 The tank circuit is designed with L and C0 chosen so that the value of RM is where RSD is most sensitive to the qubit, typically in the range of 50 – 600 kΩ.
 For GaAs, this simple model is sufficient to capture the observed behavior.